terra-money/docs/docs/dev/spec-treasury.md

 The Treasury observes three macroeconomic indicators for each epoch (set to 1 week) and keeps [historical records](#indicators) of their values during previous epochs.

 - **Tax Rewards**: $T$, Income generated from transaction fees (stability fee) in a during the epoch.
-- **Seigniorage Rewards**: $S$, Amount of seignorage generated from Luna swaps to Terra during the epoch that is destined for ballot rewards inside the `Oracle` rewards.
+- **Seigniorage Rewards**: $S$, Amount of seigniorage generated from Luna swaps to Terra during the epoch that is destined for ballot rewards inside the `Oracle` rewards.
 - **Total Staked Luna**: $\lambda$, total Luna that has been staked by users and bonded by their delegated validators.

 These indicators can be used to derive two other values, the **Tax Reward per unit Luna** represented by $\tau = T / \lambda$, used in [Updating Tax Rate](#k-updatetaxpolicy), and **total mining rewards** $R = T + S$, simply the sum of the Tax Rewards and the Seigniorage Rewards, used in [Updating Reward Weight](#k-updaterewardpolicy).